-Task 7: Habitat Management Design Plan Sets for Upland Restoration (Phase 1 and Phase 2)
+Task 8: Habitat Restoration Plan Sets for Upland Restoration

 The consultant shall provide design or plan sets of the on the ground land management activities for wildlife: invasive species control, grassland restoration, grassland management, forest stand improvement, reforestation, sedge meadow restoration, and prescribed burns, as well as vegetative monitoring plans through the implementation phase.
-This will include incorporating an ongoing habitat assessment of approximately 14.8 acres of Section 2 currently owned by the City of Milwaukee (8455 N 91st St) into the HRP.
-Work will be phased with the contractor proving 60% (Phase 1) and final design (Phase 2) plans.
+Work will be phased with the contractor proving 60% (Phase 1), 90% (Phase 2), and final design (Phase 3) plans.